Goodyear Tire and Rubber Company: 1990 to present

 The last major restructuring of the company took place in 1991.
 Goodyear hired Stanley Gault, former CEO of Rubbermaid, to expand the company into new markets.
 The moves resulted in 12,000 employees being laid off.

 In 2005, Titan Tire purchased the farm tire business of Goodyear, and manufactures Goodyear agricultural tires under license.
 This acquisition included the plant in Freeport, Illinois.

 In the summer of 2009, the company announced it would close its tire plant in the Philippines as part of a strategy to address uncompetitive manufacturing capacity globally by the end of the third quarter of that year.

-Goodyear announced plans to sell the assets of its Latin American off-road tire business to Titan Tire for $98.6 million, including the plant in Sao Paulo, Brazil and a licensing agreement that allows Titan to continue manufacturing under the Goodyear brand.
+Goodyear announced plans to sell the assets of its Latin American off-road tire business to Titan Tire for $98.6 million, including the plant in São Paulo, Brazil and a licensing agreement that allows Titan to continue manufacturing under the Goodyear brand.
 This deal is similar to Titan's 2005 purchase of Goodyear's US farm tire assets.

-In 2011, more than 70 years after the dissolution of the Goodyear-Zeppelin Corporation, it is announced that Goodyear will partner with Zeppelin again (the legacy company Zeppelin Luftschifftechnik) to build more zeppelins together.
+In 2011, more than 70 years after the dissolution of the Goodyear-Zeppelin Corporation, it is announced that Goodyear would partner with Zeppelin again (the legacy company Zeppelin Luftschifftechnik) to build more zeppelins together.

 In 2018, Goodyear and Bridgestone announced the creation of TireHub, a joint wholesale distribution network across the United States.
-At the same time, Goodyear also announced that it was ending its distribution relationship with American Tire Distributors, which used to be the largest tire wholesaler in the US.
+At the same time, Goodyear also announced that it was ending its distribution relationship with American Tire Distributors, which is the largest tire wholesaler in the US.

 In 2018, Goodyear was ordered to pay $40.1 million to J. Walter Twidwell, who claimed he developed mesothelioma because of exposure to asbestos.
 After the trial, Goodyear asked the New York Supreme Court for a new trial.
 Goodyear attorney James Lynch said Goodyear did not receive proper consideration from the jury.
 Lynch said that the other side's attorneys engaged in character assassinations against expert witnesses.
 During closing remarks, the attorneys for Twidwell put up a slide with the heads of Goodyear's expert witnesses pasted onto "insulting caricatures."

 In December 2018, Goodyear ceased operations in Venezuela due a lack of materials and rising costs resulting from hyperinflation.

-In February 2021, Goodyear announced that it will acquire the Cooper Tire & Rubber Company for $2.5 billion.
-The transaction is expected to close in the second half of 2021.
+In February 2021, Goodyear announced that it would acquire the Cooper Tire & Rubber Company for $2.5 billion.
+The transaction closed in the second half of 2021.

+In July 2024, Goodyear announced the sale of its off-the-road tire business to Yokohama Rubber Company for $905 million.

+In January 2025, the firm announced the sale of the Dunlop brand to Sumitomo Rubber Industries for $701 million.